AHWA-Lab-Frankfurt/pottery_decor_as_networks/README.md

 This repository contains the data and code for our paper:

 > Nikolas Gestrich & Juan-Marco Puerta Schardt, (2023). *Pottery decor
 > as networks on the Middle Niger*.
-Name of journal/book
+Azania: Archaeological Research in Africa.
 > <https://doi.org/xxx/xxx>

 Our pre-print is online here: